sshuair/awesome-gis/README.md

     - [WhirlyGlobe-Maply](https://github.com/mousebird/WhirlyGlobe) - 3D globe and flat-map SDK for Android.
 This toolkit has a large API for fine-grained control over the map or globe.
 It reads a wide variety of GIS data formats.

 - **Cross-Platform**
-    - [ArcGIS Maps SDK for .NET](https://developers.arcgis.com/net/) - Build native mapping apps for Android and iOS in C# using .NET Multi-platform App UI (MAUI).
+    - [ArcGIS Maps SDK for .NET](https://developers.arcgis.com/net/) - Build native mapping apps for Android and iOS in C# using .NET Multi-platform App UI (MAUI) supported by Esri.
-    - [ArcGIS Maps SDK for Qt](https://developers.arcgis.com/qt/) -  Build native mapping apps for Android and iOS in Qt.
+    - [ArcGIS Maps SDK for Qt](https://developers.arcgis.com/qt/) -  Build native mapping apps for Android and iOS in Qt  supported by Esri.

 - **iOS**
-    - [ArcGIS Maps SDK for Swift](https://developers.arcgis.com/swift/) - Build mapping apps for iOS devices using Swift.
+    - [ArcGIS Maps SDK for Swift](https://developers.arcgis.com/swift/) - Build 2D and 3D mapping applications for iOS devices supported by Esri.
     - [Google Maps API for iOS](https://developers.google.com/maps/ios/)
     - [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) Includes APIs for static maps, directions, and navigation.
     - [NextGIS iOS SDK](https://github.com/nextgis/ios_maplib) - An open source library for iOS geo applications.
     - [WhirlyGlobe-Maply](https://github.com/mousebird/WhirlyGlobe) - 3D globe and flat-map SDK for iOS.
 This toolkit has a large API for fine-grained control over the map or globe.
 It reads a wide variety of GIS data formats.

+## Desktop Develop Tools

+* [ArcGIS Maps SDK for .NET](https://developers.arcgis.com/net/) - Build 2D and 3D native mapping apps for Windows, Android and iOS in C# using .NET supported by Esri.
+* [ArcGIS Maps SDK for Java](https://developers.arcgis.com/java/) - Build 2D and 3D mapping applications for Windows, Linux, and macOS in Java supported by Esri.
+- [ArcGIS Maps SDK for Qt](https://developers.arcgis.com/qt/) -  Build 2D and 3D native mapping apps for Windows, macOS, Linux, or Android in Qt supported by Esri.

 ## Deep Learning
 ### Deep Learning Framework for Geospatial